seanedwards/cfer/README.md

 * Adds `cfer estimate` command to estimate the cost of a template using the AWS CloudFormation cost estimation API.
 * Enhancements to chef provisioner to allow for references in chef attributes.
 (Thanks to @eropple)
 * Adds continue/rollback/quit selection when `^C` is caught during a converge.
-* Stores Cfer version and Git repo information in the Repo metadata
+* Stores Cfer version and Git repo information in the Repo metadata.
+* Added support for uploading templates to S3 with the `--s3-path` and `--force-s3` options.

 ### Bugfixes